Toto-Kotaro-Tanaka/ms3-uncle-jams-baking-recipes/TESTING.md

 **Create Recipe Page** &#40;`create_recipe.html`&#41;: [5 Errors & 1 Warning: 1 & 2](https://github.com/Toto-Kotaro-Tanaka/ms3-uncle-jams-baking-recipes/blob/master/readme/testing/html/test-code-validation-create-recipe-1.png) &#47; [5 Errors & 1 Warning: 3 - 6](https://github.com/Toto-Kotaro-Tanaka/ms3-uncle-jams-baking-recipes/blob/master/readme/testing/html/test-code-validation-create-recipe-2.png)

 1. Error: Attribute required not allowed on element option at this point<br>
 Solve the error by removing required attribute.
 This field is mandatory however Select Category can be selected as an option, because form validator does not prevent this from happening so Other is put as a value.
-Users selects something on this field so required attribute is not required here
+Users automatically select something on this field so required attribute is not required here

 2. Error: Attribute required not allowed on element option at this point<br>
 Same as No 1